Homebrew/legacy-homebrew/README.md

     sudo chown -R `whoami` /usr/local

+_NOTE_: Performing the above command *may* break some programs that are already installed in /usr/local.
+One specific example is mysql.
+Fixing mysql may be as simple as:

+    sudo chown -R mysql:mysql `brew --prefix`/mysql

 But!
 I already have a bunch of junk in /usr/local
 -------------------------------------------------
 Homebrew can co-exist with any software already installed in its prefix.